EDUCATION IS NOT A SCIENCE

 Intellect is the human power for abstract thought.
 This ability is sometimes ridiculed in our technological-capitalist culture — even by church leaders —, but this should not be so.
 Abstraction is our ability to think the universal and permanent; abstract thought transcends the narrow limitations of space, time, and particular circumstances.
 Of course all authentic thought is rooted in experience and this includes abstraction.
 Yet both Aristotle and Saint Thomas wisely teach that human thought begins in experience, but it may also go beyond experience.
 If this were not so, then human thought would never transcend the particular and the subjective, it would never attain to reality in itself; it would never attain to the truth.

 Since intellect transcends the particular and the changing it also transcends the sensible; intellect cannot be directly observed or tested.
 But intellect permeates the whole of human reality.
 Ideas about friendship, truth, reality, evidence, justice, etc. impact our perceptions, feelings, and relationships.
 It follows that what is most distinct about the human person — his intellectual power — cannot be adequately studied by science, for science is limited to the repeatable, observable, and testable.
 Therefore, any educational model that is based on the findings of science is necessarily limited and one-sided.

-An adequate approach to education must be rooted in a true and deep anthropology and this is only found in philosophy and theology.
+An adequate approach to education must be rooted in a true and deep anthropology and this is only found through philosophy and theology.
 Indeed, the truth is that education is an art not a science.
-To say this is to defy the pretensions of the pedagogical industry, but it is necessary to do so and the reason is this: the claims that there is a science of pedagogy inevitably gives priority to method over human nature and truth.
+To say this is to defy the pretensions of the pedagogical industry.
+The claim that there is a science of pedagogy inevitably gives priority to method over human nature and truth.
 This is profoundly mistaken.
-It is wiser and better to follow the path of classical education — the way of human nature, truth, and the art of cultivation.
-Modern scientific findings acquire educational value only within the art of human cultivation.
+It is wiser and better to follow the path of classical education — the way of human nature, truth, and slow cultivation.